Gloucester Cathedral: Architecture

-Main building
+Cathedral church

 The cathedral consists of a Norman nave (Walter de Lacy is buried there), with additions in every style of Gothic architecture.
 It is 420 ft long, and 144 ft wide, with a fine central tower of the 15th century rising to the height of 225 ft and topped by four delicate pinnacles.

 The crypt, nave and chapter house date from the late 11th century.
 The crypt is one of the four apsidal cathedral crypts in England, the others being at Worcester, Winchester and Canterbury.
 The nave was begun in 1089.
 The church was largely complete by 1100.
 In the early 12th century, the western towers were added; the south tower collapsed around 1165.

 In 1222, a fire damaged the timber roof and several of the monastic buildings.
 To repair the damage and update the architectural style, an ambitious building campaign was launched, including the revaulting of the nave Early English style (completed 1243); the construction of the central tower (begun 1237); the rebuilding of the collapsed south tower (completed 1246); and the rebuilding of the refectory.

 The south aisle was rebuilt in 1318–29.
 The most notable monument is the canopied shrine of Edward II of England who was murdered at nearby Berkeley Castle in 1327.
 Pilgrimages to the tomb brought a huge influx of cash enabling the rebuilding and redecorating of the south transept (1329–37), the north transept (1368–73), and the choir (1350–77).
 The Norman choir walls are sheathed in Perpendicular tracery.
 The multiplication of ribs, liernes and bosses in the choir vaulting is particularly rich.

-The late Decorated Great East window is partly filled with surviving medieval stained glass.
+The early Perpendicular Great East window is partly filled with surviving medieval stained glass.
 When completed in 1350, it was the largest window in existence.
 One window is said to depict the earliest images of the game of golf.
 This dates from 1350, over 300 years earlier than the earliest image of golf from Scotland.
 Another image, carved on a misericord, shows people playing a ball game, which has been suggested as one of the earliest images of medieval football.

 Between the apsidal chapels is a cross Lady chapel, and north of the nave are the cloisters, the carrels or stalls for the monks' study and writing lying to the south.
 In a side-chapel is a monument in coloured bog oak of Robert Curthose, eldest son of William the Conqueror and a great benefactor of the abbey, who was interred there.
 Monuments of William Warburton (Bishop of Gloucester) and Edward Jenner (physician) are also worthy of note.
 The coronation of Henry III is commemorated in a stained-glass window in the south aisle.

 Between 1873 and 1890, and in 1897, the cathedral was extensively restored by George Gilbert Scott.
 The cathedral has forty-six 14th-century misericords and twelve 19th-century replacements by Gilbert Scott.
 Both types have a wide range of subject matter: mythology, everyday occurrences, religious symbolism and folklore.